santosardr/genppi/README.md

 Your main limitation is the amount of RAM in your machine/server.
-For instance, using a conventional computer of 8 Gigabytes of RAM, the software can deal with at least 50 genomes, each possessing on average 2200 proteins (*Corynebacterium*).
-However, this same machine cannot process 80 genomes with an average of five thousand proteins (*Escherichia coli*).
-To achieve this last task well done, we need to compile GENPPI to use at least 8 Gigabytes of RAM and use the program version capable of storing the bulk data on disk instead of memory, the GENPPIDB executable.
+For instance, using a conventional computer of 8 Gigabytes of RAM, the software can deal with at least 10 genomes, each possessing on average 2200 proteins.
+However, this same machine cannot process 50 genomes with an average of five thousand proteins (*Escherichia coli*).
+To achieve this last task well done, we need to compile GENPPI to use at least 32 Gigabytes of RAM or use the program version capable of storing the bulk data on disk instead of memory, the GENPPIDB executable.
 For now, I had compiled all versions available in the binaries folder to use different sizes of RAM.
-While I do not release the source code, if you need a version compiled with more RAM, please get in touch with me.

 SBCL includes the whole core of libraries for each executable, and it explains the size of the software in megabytes.